It's me!

 What this means for you: Before adding any code, ask "Can we solve this without adding complexity?"
 The best code is no code.
 The second best is deleted code.

-The Finding: The productivity gap between great and average developers isn't 2x or 3x - it's 10x or more.
+The Finding: The productivity gap between great and average developers isn't 2x or 3x - it can be 10x or more.

 What this means for you: Spend more time recruiting.
 Wait for the right person.
 Once you find exceptional people, build around their strengths.
 A month finding the right developer saves years of suboptimal output.
 In the AI era, the ability to architect systems matters even more than raw coding speed.